mattmakai/fullstackpython.com/source/content/posts/160730-python-for-entrepreneurs.markdown

 If this course hits the mark for what you want to do with Python, [check out the Kickstarter](https://www.kickstarter.com/projects/mikeckennedy/python-for-entrepreneurs-video-course) - we've set up steep discounts for early backers.

+*Update*: only 3 days left until the close of the Kickstarter on August 25 at 9am Pacific Time!

 If you have any questions, please reach out to [Michael Kennedy](https://twitter.com/mkennedy)